harshdevgoyal/Image-Classifier-Web/README.md

 # Image-Classifier-Web

-A simple web interface for image classification using mobilenet model from Tensorflow.js.<br/>
+A simple web interface for image classification using mobilenet model from Tensorflow.js.<br/> Open index.html to browser and upload your images to test!  <br/>
-Pure HTML, CSS, and JS.
-Open index.html to browser and upload your images to test!  <br/>